jamesesilvia/CS542/Project_4/README.md

 # Project 4
-A Value Store with Indexing and Query Execution
+A Database with Indexing, Query Execution and Undo/Redo Logging

 Project 4 uses a client/server model to represent users interacting with a database.